-- Derive a recurrence for fib(2\m) in terms of fib(m) and fib(m-1).
-Derive a similar recurrence for fib(2\m+1).
-To produce an algorithm that runs in log operations you need to reduce computing the pair (fib(2\m), fib(m-1)) to computing (fib(m), fib(m-1)) using a bounded number of arithmetic operations and tests. - Initially write a program that works when n is a power of 2.
-Then refine this prototype to a program that works for all n. - This is a challenging problem.
+- O Derive a recurrence for fib(2m) in terms of fib(m) and fib(m-1).
+Derive a similar recurrence for fib(2m+1).
+To produce an algorithm that runs in log operations you need to reduce computing the pair (fib(2m), fib(2m-1)) to computing (fib(m), fib(m-1)) using a bounded number of arithmetic operations and tests. - o Initially write a program that works when n is a power of 2.
+Then refine this prototype to a program that works for all n based on determining whether n is even or odd. - This is a challenging problem.
 Make sure that you have thoroughly completed the regular homework problems before attempting it.
 In my solution, I used "dotted pairs" to reduce overhead.
+The "dotted pair" representation of a pair (a,b) is (cons a b) which is illegal in all - o In my solution, I used "dotted pairs" to reduce overhead.
 The "dotted pair" representation of a pair (a,b) is (cons a b) which is illegal in all of the HTDP dialects when b is not a list, It is supported in the "other language" called "Pretty Big".
-Of course you can define pairs using (define-struct pair (left right)).
+This design choice is a bit of a stunt to minimize obvious overhead.
+Of course you can define pairs using (define-struct pair (left right)) without compromising the goal of a solution that only requires O(log n) operations.
 My intuition was that such pairs have more overhead than dotted pairs but I did not perform any benchmark comparisons.
-If you decide to use a language other than Intermediate student with lambda, please put your solution to the challenge problem in a separate file called Chal02.txt and put a comment in your regular solution file HW02.rkt for problem 5 to that effect.
+If you decide to use a language other than Intermediate student with lambda, please put your solution to the challenge problem in a separate file called ChalO2.txt and put a comment in your regular solution file HWO2.rkt for problem 5 to that effect.